 The Schoellkopf Medal is the oldest ACS local section award in the nation, and was named in honor of chemical industry entrepreneur Jacob F. Schoellkopf, founder of National Aniline Works and, in part, is a testimony of achievement in chemical technology on the Niagara Frontier.

-The Jury for the Schoellkopf Award selected Dr. Mark T. Swihart, Professor of Chemical Engineering at the University at Buffalo, SUNY, as the 2013 Schoellkopf Medal recipient.
-In making the selection, the jury cited Dr. Swihart
+The Jury for the Schoellkopf Award selected Dr. Janet R. Morrow, Professor of Chemistry at the University at Buffalo, SUNY, as the 2014 Schoellkopf Medal recipient.
+In making the selection, the jury cited Dr. Morrow:

 For past Schoellkopf recipients, see the Schoellkopf History Page.